simonalbrecht/curriculum-vitae/README.md

 ![Preview ](images/preview.png)

 The layout is based on the [AltaCV](https://github.com/liantze/AltaCV) template.
-The font is [Fira Sans](https://mozilla.github.io/Fira/).
+The font is [IBM Plex Sans](https://www.ibm.com/plex/).

 ## Download
 * Download the [latest version of the CV](https://simonalbrecht.ch/cv)